JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1982_04.md

 We Urantians, as we traverse life day by day, may often have been concerned with our progress in bringing the Kingdom of God into our hearts and into the hearts of our fellow man.
 We may have been concerned with whether we are promoting the living gospel of the Fatherhood of God and the brotherhood of man wisely, and well.
 But if we do question our service, then we must, in fact, be questioning the roots of that service which are loyalty and love.
 We must learn to make necessary daily adjustment between our personal convictions and our duty toward family and associates.
 We must achieve the satisfaction of effecting an increasingly harmonious blending of personal convictions and family obligations into a masterful concept of group solidarity based upon loyalty, fairness, tolerance, and love as Jesus did so magnificently.

 “_What is loyalty?
 It is the fruit of an intelligent appreciation of universe brotherhood; one could not take so much and give nothing.
-As you ascend the personality scale, first you learn to be loyal, then to love, then to be filial, and then may you be free; but not until you are a finaliter, not until you have attained perfection of loyalty, can you self-realize finality of liberty._” ([UB 39:4.11](/en/The_Urantia_Book/39#p4_11)) And this perfection of loyalty is the first manner in which we attain perfection, indeed the only way we have gained perfection at the time we are mustered into the Corps of Finality.
+As you ascend the personality scale, first you learn to be loyal, then to love, then to be filial, and then may you be free; but not until you are a finaliter, not until you have attained perfection of loyalty, can you self-realize finality of liberty._” (<a id="a57_392"></a>[UB 39:4.11](/en/The_Urantia_Book/39#p4_11)) And this perfection of loyalty is the first manner in which we attain perfection, indeed the only way we have gained perfection at the time we are mustered into the Corps of Finality.

 [Read more](/en/article/Emma_L_Christensen/A_message_to_the_summer_stuy_session_on_loyalty_and_service)